 Based on these parameters, the Spectrum Analyzer uses 128 samples from each input channel to calculate a new windowed data segment, as shown in the following equation.

-Because NFFT is set to Auto, there are also 128 frequency points in the FFT.
+There are also 128 frequency points in the FFT.
 Also, because Overlap (%) is set to 50, there is a buffer overlap length of 64 samples in each spectral estimate, as shown in the following equation.

 Every time the scope updates the display, 64 points are plotted for each channel.
 At 16 samples per frame, Spectrum Analyzer waits for 3 frames or 48 samples before displaying the first power spectral estimate.